BobboFuxx/nomic-bitcoin-app/README.md

 # nomic-bitcoin-app
-Bitcoin deposits and withdrawals using Nomiv
+Bitcoin deposits and withdrawals using Nomic